 Note- Students who are not meeting Satisfactory Academic Progress for the semester are not eligible to receive Financial Aid.
 The Financial Aid Office conducts SAP calculations between the end of the semester and before the start of the next semester (in coordination with the Office of the Registrar and after the submission of grades by Faculty) If you are on a 'SAP Warning or SAP Probation' please be aware that if you do not meet SAP for the semester, you will not be eligible for Financial Aid.
 Please visit this link or email us at email@example.com for questions regarding Satisfactory Academic Progress.
 Note that submitting an appeal is not a guarantee that you will be approved and the review process is independent of the payment deadline.
 Please visit this link for information about installment payment plans.
 For questions regarding payment methods or payment plans, please email Student Financial Services at firstname.lastname@example.org.

 Remember that the aid that you receive is subject to proration (adjustment/reduction) if you are not enrolled in at least full time units.
-Financial Aid will recalculate your aid WEEKLY until the Spring Census Date based on Federal, Institutional, and State Regulations.
+Financial Aid will recalculate your aid WEEKLY until the Term Census Date based on Federal, Institutional, and State Regulations.

 How to Avoid Being Dropped From Your Classes

 - They have been awarded enough scholarships/grants/accepted student loans to cover all of the tuition and fees owed for the fall semester (through SUG, Cal Grant , or other federal or state loans, scholarships and grants); or